-While removing acrylics is best done at the salon where you got them, it is possible to take them off yourself.
+While removing acrylics is best done at the nail salon where you got them, it is possible to take them off yourself.
 Be very careful if you decide to try do-it-yourself acrylic nail removal, as taking them off the wrong way can damage your natural nails.

 DIY Acrylic Nail Removal